jc7344/Unnamed-Article/title.md

-LinkNYC internet access disparity in New York City.
+LinkNYC kiosks and internet access disparity in New York City.

 Santiago Carrillo, jc7344